 Related: The 13 Fastest Growing Franchise Opportunities From Our Franchise 500 List

-While these are a just a few things to consider before you start a franchise, there are also plenty of reasons why joining a franchise is a great opportunity, including working with an established and the support you receive.
+While these are a just a few things to consider before you start a franchise, there are also plenty of reasons why joining a franchise is a great opportunity, including working with an established brand and the support you receive.